MrMuntaner/CAP-STONE-PROJECT/README.md

 1. Aim at using the Delaney descriptors to achieve great results.
 2. Use the Extra Trees Regressor algorithm for best model performance.

-The presentation for this project can be found [here.](Presentation.pdf)
+The presentation for this project can be found here [Presentation](Molecular Solubility final Capstone 1.pdf)

 # Business Understanding